felleg/felleg.gitlab.io-backup/content/posts/20210321-hoarding-project.md

 This might surprise you, but looking back, I realize that for the longest time I wasn't collecting for myself; I was collecting for my
 (still unborn) children.
-I wanted to give them artifacts of my youth and of a generation's youth, something my parents did not pass down to me as much as I'd hoped.
+I wanted to give them artifacts of my youth and of a generation's youth, something my parents did not pass down to me as much as I'd naively hoped.
 My goal seemed noble enough, except it was flawed.
 Would I have children in the first place?
 Would I want to be pressured by my collection to have kids?
 If I did start a family, would I want them to spend their time looking at a screen?
 Was there even a guarantee that they would share this hobby with me?
 Ultimately, I came to the conclusion that kids need love and time, *not things*.
-That truly is the most generous gift a parent, or anyone really, can give.
+On that front, I was very fortunate, because my parents gave me plenty of both.
+I have come to appreciate that it truly is the most generous gift a parent, or anyone really, can give.

 There is something about retro video games that will stick with me forever.
 While I can't really pin down what that is, I now know that the physical objects themselves, for the most part, are not it.
 Now, whenever someone